Generalized Lagrange Coded Computing: A Flexible Computation-Communication Tradeoff for Resilient, Secure, and Private Computation: Generalized Lagrange Coded Computing Codes

 Then the following generalized Cauchy matrix is invertible over $\mathbb{F}_q$.

 \end{Lemma}

-\begin{Lemma}[Polynomial Evaluation and Interpolation \cite{Von}] The evaluation of a $k$-th degree polynomial at $k+1$ arbitrary points can be done in ${\mathcal{O}}(k(\log k)^2\log\log k)$ arithmetic operations, and consequently, its dual problem, interpolation of a $k$-th degree polynomial from $k+1$ arbitrary points can also be performed in ${\mathcal{O}}(k(\log k)^2\log\log k)$ arithmetic operations. \end{Lemma}
+\begin{Lemma}[Corollaries 10.8 and 10.12 in \cite{Von}] The evaluation of a $k$-th degree polynomial at $k+1$ arbitrary points can be done in ${\mathcal{O}}(k(\log k)^2\log\log k)$ arithmetic operations, and consequently, its dual problem, interpolation of a $k$-th degree polynomial from $k+1$ arbitrary points can also be performed in ${\mathcal{O}}(k(\log k)^2\log\log k)$ arithmetic operations. \end{Lemma}

-\begin{Lemma}[Decoding Reed-Solomon Codes \cite{Lin,Gao}] Decoding Reed-Solomon codes of dimension $n$ with $a$ erroneous symbols over arbitrary finite fields can be done in $\mathcal{O}(n(\log n)^2\log\log n)$ arithmetic operations if its minimum distance $d$ satisfies $d>2a$. \end{Lemma}
+\begin{Lemma}[Decoding Reed-Solomon Codes \cite{Gao,chen2008complexity,von2013modern,van2022optimizing}] Decoding Reed-Solomon codes of dimension $n$ with $a$ erroneous symbols over arbitrary finite fields can be done in $\mathcal{O}(n(\log n)^2\log\log n)$ arithmetic operations if its minimum distance $d$ satisfies $d>2a$.\footnote{The Half Greatest Common Divisor (Half-GCD) algorithm \cite{van2022optimizing} serves as a fast and efficient method for decoding RS codes.
+While RS codes can achieve a decoding complexity of $\mathcal{O}(n(\log n)^2\log\log n)$ for arbitrary finite fields by applying the Half-GCD algorithm outlined in Algorithm 11.6 in \cite{von2013modern} to the RS decoding algorithm in \cite{Gao}, it introduces a relatively large constant factor of 22.
+Depending on specific decoding scenarios, such as whether the finite field used supports Fast Fourier Transform (FFT), it is advisable to choose an appropriate Half-GCD algorithm \cite{van2022optimizing} to mitigate the impact of the constant factor. } \end{Lemma}